Time to read: 4 min

-This article is based on Breadware’s IoT Product Development in 4 Smart Steps that outlines the four phases of IoT Product Development.
+This article is based on Breadware’s IoT Product Development in 4 Smart Steps, which outlines the four phases of IoT Product Development.

 The Internet of Things (IoT) market has exploded in recent years, and now IoT-connected devices outnumber non-connected devices.
 Thus far in 2023, 3.22 billion new IoT devices have come online, so now the total number of active IoT devices is over 15 billion.
-That growth is only expected to continue in the next five years – according to IHS Markit, it’s expected that there will be over 73 billion connected devices by 2025.
+That growth is only expected to continue in the next seven years – according to Exploding Topics, there will be over 30 billion connected devices by 2030.
 It’s also estimated that nearly two-thirds of enterprise companies will adopt IoT to help reduce expenses, optimize assets, and improve internal safety and security.

 So how does this IoT boom affect product developers and manufacturers?
-Building a product in this new era of connected devices requires a product development cycle that’s strategic and focused.
-At Breadware, the IoT product development cycle is broken down into thinking, planning, and building a new, smart product initiative.
+Building a product in an era of connected devices requires an IoT development life cycle that’s strategic and focused.
+At Breadware, the IoT product development cycle is broken down into thinking, planning, and building a new, intelligent product initiative.
 Within those areas, there are four key phases that every company should consider: Project Definition > Alpha Prototype > Beta Prototype > New Product Introduction.

-Within each phase, you’ll find additional, necessary steps to ensure your product is launched to success every time.
-Let’s take a look at the Project Definition phase and outline those important steps for success.
+Within each phase, you’ll find additional, necessary steps to ensure your product launch is successful.

-Just as with anything that’s ever been created, you begin with an idea.
-The project definition is the crucial first step that waterfalls into the other phases to realize any product.
-For projects that do not have a clear and full product specification, this phase is the best place to start.
+Just as with any new product, you begin with an idea.
+The project definition is the crucial first step that flows into the other development phases.
+For projects that don’t have a clear and full product specification, this phase is the best place to start.

-Begin by understanding your desired goal from this phase.
-You’ll want to come away with a succinct product vision, a technical product architecture, at least one physical design concept, pricing estimates for production, and a detailed product development plan.
+Begin by understanding your desired goal, which is to come away with a succinct product vision, a technical product architecture, at least one physical design concept, pricing estimates for production, and a detailed product development plan.

 Step 1: Feasibility Study

-Review marketing research, similar products, user needs, timeline, and team to prepare a feasibility report to provide direction and technical strategy for product development.
-This is a crucially important first step because it’s the beginnings of turning your idea into a tangible product.
-As much as it can be the stepping stone to the next step, this can also prevent you from heading down the wrong, potentially costly and time-consuming, path.
+Then review marketing research, similar products, user needs, timeline, and the development team to prepare a feasibility report that provides direction and technical strategy for product development.
+This is a crucial first step because it begins turning your idea into a tangible product.
+Get it right, and your plan will not only prepare you for the next step, but also prevent you from heading down a more costly and time-consuming path.

 Having done your homework with your feasibility study, it’s time to l;earn more about specific IoT needs.
 On-site brainstorming workshops and IoT training sessions are designed to educate, engage, and inform participants on the IoT product development journey.
-This is a unique offering by Breadware’s engineering experts to walkthrough specific development processes or facilitates a strategy brainstorm session.
+If you work with Breadware’s engineering experts, we’ll walkthrough specific development processes and facilitate strategy brainstorm sessions.

 Step 3: Technical Architecture

 Next it’s time to build the foundation for our device, by creating a mechanical, electrical, firmware, cloud, mobile, and database architecture that best meets the market needs, usage factors, and constraints for the product.
-This step is a common stumbling block for new IoT initiatives.
-Because this step uncovers the tech stack needed to realize the product.
-It can be technically nuanced and involve multidisciplinary teams, all increasing the complications behind a project.
+This step is a common stumbling block for new IoT initiatives, because it uncovers the tech stack needed to realize the product.
+This step is technically nuanced and involves multidisciplinary teams, which increases the complexity of the project.

 Step 4: Proof of Concept

 Now it’s time to start building!
-Development of a rapid prototype, generally using off-the-shelf hardware and software, to shed light on the key “gating” questions around technology, features, user interface, and unit cost.
-From looks-like to alpha prototypes, this is when some of the biggest unknowns show in a product.
-Low-fidelity, quick turnaround prototypes allow potential pitfalls to present itself sooner than later, which will save you a lot of money and time in the long run.
+Development of a rapid prototype, generally using off-the-shelf hardware and software, will shed light on the key “gating” questions around the technology, features, user interface, and unit cost.
+From looks-like to alpha prototypes, this is when some of the biggest unknowns show up.
+Low-fidelity, quick turnaround prototypes will illuminate potential pitfalls sooner than later, which will save you a lot of money and time in the long run.

 Step 5: Product Requirements Document

 Create a preliminary product requirements document (PRD) that clearly articulates the product look, feel, functions, and feature-set.
-This document becomes a blueprint to guide product development throughout the process.
-After the due diligence of the first 4 out of 5 steps, the compiled findings should take from in a well-defined PRD.
+This document becomes a blueprint to guide product development of IoT throughout the process.
+After the due diligence of the first 4 steps, the compiled findings should take form in a well-defined PRD.

 Remember, the right product development strategy will help you build a better product, lower your time to market, and grow your bottom line.